BeanTheAlien/GhostScript/README.md

 - This new version of GS includes support for basic functions, array indexing and variable setting!
 (02/12/2025)
 - If statements now work with comparison (with '==').
 (03/12/2025)
 - Extender operator support and updated some structural things.
 (03/12/2025)
+- More if statement support.
+Supports validity check and not valid checks.
+(03/12/2025)

 # Roadmap
 ~~- More comprehensive lexer/compiler. (v0.0.6)~~